 Grant Description:

-This project will utilize Teen Mental Health First Aid, trauma-informed care, and Discovery Dating as evidence-based intervention delivery systems to support long-term prevention of substance misuse, historical trauma, and healthy relationships.
-Both service providers and teens will be provided with these tools so that they feel less helpless and that they have the tools necessary for preventing more of their classmates, friends, and family members from overdosing or committing suicide.
 Trainings will be held for high school students and youth-serving staff in two communities: Keshena and Neopit.
 Each site will have a youth advisory board.
-An annual youth summit will be conducted to increase awareness of teen mental health, drug addiction, historical trauma, and healthy relationships—an idea developed by local youth.
-Multiple programs are integrated into this project to encapsulate the resources needed to break the cycle of trauma and addiction.
+An annual youth summit will be conducted to increase awareness of teen mental health, substance misuse, and healthy relationships—an idea developed by local youth.
+Multiple programs are integrated into this project to provide the resources needed to break cycles of addiction and promote long-term well-being.

 Contact(s):